greim/Backbone-Subscriptions/readme.md

-# Loosely-coupled, DOM-based, app-wide, cross-view communication for Backbone
+# Cross-view communication for Backbone

 Backbone subscriptions makes it easy to compose Backbone views into large applications by allowing *cross-view communication*.